alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

 ```

 > **Note:** With Arm® *Corstone™-300* FPGA and FVP implementations, only the BRAM, internal SRAM, and DDR memory regions
-> are accessible to the Arm® Ethos™-U55 NPU block.
+> are accessible to the Arm® Ethos™-U NPU block.

 In the preceding snippet, the internal SRAM region memory is utilized by the activation buffers with a limit of 4MiB.
 If
-used by a Vela optimized neural network model, then the Arm® *Ethos™-U55* NPU writes to this block frequently.
+used by a Vela optimized neural network model, then the Arm® *Ethos™-U* NPU writes to this block frequently.

 A bigger region of memory for storing the neural network model is placed in the DDR, or flash, region under
 `LOAD_REGION_1`.
 The two load regions are necessary as the motherboard configuration controller of the MPS3 limits the